Aphra Behn: Final years and death

+Behn composed Oenone to Paris, a reworking of Ovid's Heroides, for John Dryden and Jacob Tonson's collection Ovid's Epistles Translated by Several Hands, published in 1680.
+Unlike other entries to the collection, Behn significantly deviated from her source, incorporating motives from more of Ovid's epistles, and offering a more sympathetic portrayal of Oenone than is found in Ovid or other retellings of the myth.
+Behn's free style of translation led to attacks by her contemporaries, most notably Matthew Prior, who famously referred to her as 'blind Translatress Behn' in a markedly misogynistic critique of the work.
+As the collection's only female contributor, Behn's involvement in Ovid's Epistles presents an unusual incursion into the male-dominated field of classical translation, and it has been suggested that her contribution paved the way for more women to produce their own translations of the classics.

-She also translated from the French and Latin, publishing translations of Tallement, La Rochefoucauld, Fontenelle and Brilhac.
+She also translated from the French, publishing translations of Tallement, La Rochefoucauld, Fontenelle and Brilhac.
 The two translations of Fontenelle's work were: A Discovery of New Worlds (Entretiens sur la pluralité des mondes), a popularisation of astronomy written as a novel in a form similar to her own work, but with her new, religiously oriented preface; and The History of Oracles (Histoire des Oracles).
 She translated Brilhac's Agnes de Castro.
 In her final days, she translated "Of Trees" ("Sylva"), the sixth and final book of Abraham Cowley's Six Books of Plants (Plantarum libri sex).

 She died on 16 April 1689, and was buried in the East Cloister of Westminster Abbey.
 The inscription on her tombstone reads: "Here lies a Proof that Wit can never be Defence enough against Mortality."
 She was quoted as stating that she had led a "life dedicated to pleasure and poetry."